LeBron James says he got the COVID vaccine despite initial skepticism: "I felt like it was best suited for not only me but my family"

 Lakers coach Frank Vogel confirmed his team is 100% vaccinated on Tuesday, admitting he was proud of his players.
 "Not every team in this league this year has that luxury but we do and there was a lot of conversations and education to get that done along the way," Vogel told reporters.

-The NBA has not issued a mandate requiring players to take the COVID-19 vaccine.
+Roughly 90% of NBA players have been vaccinated against COVID-19 but the league has not made it mandatory.
 However, New York and San Francisco have mandates requiring entertainment spaces and venues to only allow vaccinated people to enter - meaning unvaccinated players would be unable to play without getting at least one dose of the vaccine.

 "A vaccine mandate for NBA players would need an agreement with the Players Association," NBA spokesperson Mike Bass told CBS News on Tuesday.
 The NBA has made these proposals but the players' union has rejected any vaccination requirement."